About the Program

-The BBA Managed Online Program offers all of the courses associated with the major and concentration requirements needed to complete the degree in an online, eight-week format.
-To qualify, a student must have completed 49 hours of BBA pre-admission coursework, with a combined cumulative GPA of 2.5 (this includes transfer work).
+The BBA Accelerated Online Program offers all of the courses associated with the major and concentration requirements needed to complete the degree in an online, eight-week format.
+To qualify, a student must have completed 40 hours of

 The major requirements for completing the BBA include a total of 43 credit hours - consisting of 31 credit hours of core management courses and 12 hours of upper-division (300-level or above) management courses from four different concentration areas.
 More information regarding additional degree requirements (e.g., free electives, upper division humanities) can be found under the Degree Requirements tab or on the General Management course checklist.